How to Meet Your LinkedIn Sales Quota with a Lead Generation Agency

 • What is their cancellation policy?

-If you decide to work with a company to generate leads on LinkedIn, make sure you do your research and pick a reputable company.
+If you decide to work with a company to generate LinkedIn leads, do your research and pick a reputable company.
 Go with a company that has experience working in your industry.
-You also want to make sure they have a team of specialists on staff to provide readily available support for your business.
+You also want to ensure they have a team of specialists on staff to provide readily available support for your business.

 How Outreachly’s Lead Generation Agency Helps You Meet Your LinkedIn Sales Quota with the No-Risk Service